What’s Happening at the YMCA This June & July

 “There were places that didn’t want to work with him,” his mom, Lisa, shares quietly.
 “Sometimes with kids on the spectrum… people just don’t know how.”

-Lisa has been raising Cazden since birth, officially adopting him just before he turned two.
-She knows his strengths: his incredible intelligence, his attention to detail, his love of building intricate LEGO worlds filled with dinosaurs or space stations, and his imagination.
-She also knows his challenges like his social hesitations, sensory sensitivities, and a tendency to keep to himself.
+She knows his strengths: his incredible intelligence, his attention to detail, his love of building intricate LEGO worlds filled with dinosaurs and space stations, and his imagination.
+She also knows his challenges including social hesitations, sensory sensitivities, and a tendency to keep to himself.
+She also knew how much Cazden loved the water.
+And loving the water without knowing how to swim?
+That’s not just a gap—it’s a risk.
+So Lisa started searching for lessons where he’d be accepted and comfortable.
+After a lot of phone calls and a few underwhelming experiences, she found the YMCA of Reading & Berks County.

 A Different Kind of Welcome

 From the very first conversation, things felt different.
 Instead of hesitation, there was openness.
 Instead of uncertainty, there was a plan.
+Lisa connected with Rebecca, a swim instructor who didn’t just teach strokes, she understood people and took the time to listen.
+They started with a one-on-one meeting and that’s where everything changed.

 “Rebecca is amazing,” Lisa says.
 “She understands his personality.
 His quirks.
 She gives him space, but she knows how to reach him.”
-That balance, patience and encouragement, structure and flexibility created something Cazden hadn’t experienced before: Comfort.

 Small Steps, Big Breakthroughs